Cuban trogon: Distribution and habitat

 The nominate subspecies of the Cuban trogon is found throughout the main island of Cuba and on several large cays off the Camagüey Province shore.
-P. t. vescus is found only on Isla de la Juventud (Isle of Pines).
+P. t. vescus is found only on Isla de la Juventud.
 The species inhabits both primary and secondary forest and also shrublands and smaller woodlands near watercourses.
 It favors humid shady areas within those landscapes and occurs at all elevations but is most common at higher ones.

 Behavior

 Movement

 The Cuban trogan is mostly sedentary but makes seasonal local movements in elevation or in response to the availability of food.
 Their flight style is rather choppy and noisy.

 Social behavior

 The Cuban trogon is usually found in pairs though sometimes in groups of three or four.
 They seem "indifferent to human presence in the immediate vicinity."

 Feeding

 The Cuban trogon usually forages at the middle level of the forest; it takes food by sallying from a perch or by hovering at foliage or fruit.
 Its diet is mostly insects, fruit, and buds but it also feeds small lizards to young.